 There is no maximum for the amount of sick time an employee may accrue.

-Regular part-time bi-weekly paid and Alternative Work Schedule (AWS) employees accrue prorated time based on hours paid during each pay period.
-Part-time regular monthly paid AWS employees accrue prorated time based on their assigned FTE.
+Regular part-time nonexempt and Alternative Work Schedule (AWS) employees accrue prorated time based on hours paid during each pay period.
+Part-time regular exempt AWS employees accrue prorated time based on their assigned FTE.

 The accrual rate for sick time benefits for faculty with nine-month appointments is 7.5 days for each 9 months of service under their regular appointment.
 Nine-month faculty working under a full-time appointment with UAB during the summer may accrue an additional 2.5 days of sick time.

 Sick time is not available for use until the completion of the initial six-month probationary period for an employee's own serious health condition.
 Credit is given retroactively to the initial date of regular employment.

 To be eligible for sick time benefits, employees must notify their department heads or supervisors of illness as early as possible in advance of their scheduled time of duty and follow departmental procedures.
 Employees should keep their supervisors informed of their progress and expected date of return to work.